Stewardship

 Progress:

-This goal was achieved in 2020, when Facilities Planning adopted an approach to new buildings and renovations that maximizes efficiency using flexible workspace principles.
-This approach has been reinforced with the introduction of new, flexible work models at Yale.
+This goal was achieved in 2020 when Facilities Planning adopted an approach to new buildings and renovations that maximizes efficiency using flexible workspace principles.
+Efficient campus growth projections by space type have set a baseline assumption for Yale’s zero-carbon-ready strategy in coordination with the Office of Institutional Research.

 Land and Water Management